St. Patrick's Day Bingo Game for Preschoolers

 Place green, yellow, and orange tempera paint and crayons in the art center, and invite each preschooler to select a card and use it as an inspiration to draw or paint a picture.

-The “The Missing Card” Game
+“The Missing Card” Game

 Music and Movement

-According to Wikipedia, “Irish traditional music (also known as Irish trad, Irish folk music, and other variants) is a genre of folk music that developed in Ireland.
+According to Wikipedia, “Irish traditional music (also known as Irish trad, Irish folk music, and other variants) is a folk music genre that developed in Ireland.
 In A History of Irish Music (1905), W. H. Grattan Flood wrote that, in Gaelic Ireland, there were at least ten instruments in general use”.

 Pin It for Later